wacfeld/portfolio/README.md

 - Only features not implemented are en-passant, castling, and promotion.
 - Plays at a tolerable speed with look-ahead depth of two.

+### Huffman Coding (folder HuffmanCoding2) - c.
+2015 (grade 6-7)
+- Language: C++
+- Takes in string of text, determines frequency of each letter, builds Huffman tree, outputs compressed result.

+### Twenty Four Tester (folder TwentyFourTester) - c.
+2015 (grade 6-7)
+- Language: Java
+- Given four poker card values, determines all possible ways to combine them with '+', '-', '\*', '/' to create the number 24.

+### Timing (folder AAA Science I-S) - c.
+2015 (grade 6)
+- Language: HTML/Javascript
+- Shows the user a clock for 10 seconds, then asks them to click a button once a second, for 30 seconds.
+- Measures the user's accuracy in counting.
+- In the control group, the clock's interval is 1000 ms. In two other groups, the interval is 950 ms or 1050 ms.

 ## Smaller projects (~5 hours or less)

 ### Underneath folder "C":